-Unlisted investments consist of a short-term deposit in a 95 day business notice account with a managed rate of interest of 4.5% (2022 2 accounts 2.10% and 1.95%).
+Unlisted investments last year consisted of a short-term deposit in a 95 day business notice account with a managed rate of interest of 4.5%.
+This account was closed in the year.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 OCTOBER 2023
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 OCTOBER 2024